-U.S. Figure Skating, founded in 1921 and headquartered in the United States, is the national governing body for figure skating.
-Recognized by the United States Olympic and Paralympic Committee and the International Skating Union, the organization employs approximately 380 people.
-In 2023, its revenue was less than $50 million.
-Its primary activity is the organization and promotion of figure skating competitions and related events for spectators.
+U.S. Figure Skating, a privately owned organization founded in 1921, serves as the national governing body for figure skating in the United States.
+Recognized by the United States Olympic and Paralympic Committee and the International Skating Union, the organization employs approximately 380 people and is headquartered in the U.S. In 2023, its revenue was less than $50 million.
+Its primary activity is the organization and promotion of figure skating as a spectator sport.

 Founded